sahreen-haider/Covid_detection_model/README.md

 ## The below is a CT-Scan sample of peron with other disease's.
 ![Anota0](https://github.com/sahreen-haider/Covid_detection_model/assets/81517526/afe864bc-fd7b-4e97-935a-9c38a2196104)

+## To use the POC.
+navigate to the directory and run the below command in your terminal, --> $ streamlit run deployed_pro.py

 # The below is a link to the dataset: